tiffanyyuliu/cypress-trademe/README.md

 # Cypress UI tests with cucumber and PageObject pattern

-In this project I have created an automation framework using Cypress, Cucumber while incorporating PageObject pattern.
+In this project I have created an automation test suite using Cypress, Cucumber while incorporating PageObject pattern.

 ### Installing